AlumUSydNA/website/_pages/about-us.md

 Membership in SUGUNA is open to all graduates of the University of Sydney, former students, faculty members, and friends who share our commitment to academic excellence and community engagement.
-By [joining](/#join-suguna), you become part of a network that values connection, collaboration, and the continued success of our alma mater.
+By [joining]({% link index.md %}#join-suguna), you become part of a network that values connection, collaboration, and the continued success of our alma mater.

-Stay connected with SUGUNA by [joining as a member](/#join-suguna).
 You will be added to our mailing list to ensure you receive updates on upcoming events, networking opportunities, and news from our global alumni network.
 We also encourage you to **[update your